Money Matters Resources | College Data

 One way to become credit visible is to get a credit card and use it responsibly.
 If you’re new to credit cards, certain types of cards may be a better fit than others.
 For example, a card that requires a good credit score is probably not the best card for you.
 Instead, a student credit card that does not require a credit history or credit score might be a good option.

 You might also consider applying for a secured credit card instead of an unsecured credit card.
 A secured credit card generally does not require a credit history or credit score.
 It instead requires that you make a refundable cash deposit as collateral that is equal to the credit limit you are assigned.
 Many card issuers offer to upgrade a secured card to an unsecured card and return your security deposit after you prove your creditworthiness by making consistent, on-time payments.
-While an unsecured credit card does not require a cash deposit as collateral and may come with better perks and rewards, lower fees, and lower interest rates than a secured card, payments and other activity on both cards are reported to the consumer reporting agencies and therefore consistent, on-time payment as well as keeping the balance below your credit limit may help to build a good credit history.
+While an unsecured credit card does not require a cash deposit as collateral and may come with better perks and rewards, lower fees, and lower interest rates than a secured card, payments and other activity on both cards are reported to the consumer reporting agencies.
+Therefore, consistent, on-time payment as well as keeping the balance below your credit limit may help to build a good credit history.

 2. GET A STORE CARD